manuhabitela/drawingboard.js/README.md

 Every control has in own class in the `js/controls` folder and have a few things in common:

 * the 1st parameter of the constructor is always the board tied to the control.
 It lets you access to all the attributes and methods of the drawingboard.
+* the 2nd parameter is an object of options
 * the control has an `$el` attribute (a jQuery object): it is the UI element you can interact with.
 This is required.
 * the HTML element representing the control should have a `drawing-board-control` class.